malihehmoradi/android-course/README.md

   - Explore advanced concepts based on your student's progress and interests.
   - Cover topics such as handling different view types within the RecyclerView (e.g., headers, footers), implementing item animations, or integrating   - search functionality.
   - Resources: Android Developer Documentation on [RecyclerView Animations](https://developer.android.com/training/animation/reveal-or-hide-view)

+> Google Codelab for RecyclerView and Adapters [link](https://codelabs.developers.google.com/codelabs/kotlin-android-training-recyclerview-fundamentals)<br>
-> Practice create a list of products.
+> Practice create a list of products of build a To-Do app.

 ## Unit 7:   🏢**Data Persistence and Networking in Android**